 There are a couple of options for hormone therapy.
 If your only symptoms are vaginal dryness, pain etc or it’s quite significant, a good option is to use an oestrogen treatment directly for the vagina.
 These are available on prescription and you should discuss with your GP which one would be best for you.
 They come in a range of options such as creams, vaginal tablets and rings.

-If you have a number of other symptoms too, you might find that oral HRT will work best for you.
+If you have a number of other symptoms too, you might find that oral or transdermal HRT will work best for you.
 Again, there are a number of options here and you should discuss with your GP which one is most suitable for you.
 If you want more info on HRT, I have written quite a comprehensive blog post here which you might find useful.

 Let me know if you’ve had success with any of these treatments in the comments (only if you’re comfortable sharing obvs!).